chentianran/chentianran.github.io/teaching/linalg/syllabus-F2021.markdown

 Otherwise, a missing reading test receives a score of zero.
 It is recommended that you finish each reading test at least a few days before the due date.

+Please note that, in general, you will be asked to read textbook sections and/or lecture notes **before** we discuss them in class.

 <!-- Each reading test allows multiple attempts. -->
 <!-- Please see the test descriptions on the Blackboard system for detail. -->